Using EIS and SEIS to attract investment following Finance Act 2026: the benefits and some traps to avoid

 The following tax reliefs are available:

-- provided investors hold their shares for at least three years they may deduct an amount equal to 30 per cent of the money invested from their total UK income tax liability for the tax year, up to an annual limit of £1m (or £2m in the case of knowledge intensive companies, such as those whose trade mainly involves the development of intellectual property / software),
+- Provided investors hold their shares for at least three years, they may deduct an amount equal to 30% of the money invested from their total UK income tax liability for the tax year, up to an annual limit of £1m, or £2m in the case of knowledge-intensive companies, such as those whose trade mainly involves the development of intellectual property/software.

-- if income tax relief is secured, any capital gain made on disposal of the shares is exempt from capital gains tax,
+- If income tax relief is secured, any capital gain made on disposal of the shares is exempt from capital gains tax (CGT), provided the shares are held for at least three years.

-- if the shares are sold at a loss, relief is given for any losses (unless any income tax relief is already given) which can be used against either income profits or chargeable gains, and
+- If the shares are sold at a loss, relief is given for any losses, less any income tax relief already given, which can be used against either income profits or chargeable gains.

-- capital gains tax otherwise due on the disposal of other assets may be deferred by investing the proceeds in an EIS qualifying company.
+- CGT otherwise due on the disposal of other assets may be deferred by investing the proceeds in an EIS qualifying company.

 Conditions to be met to qualify under the EIS regime

-- the company must have no more than £15m of gross assets before any investment is made (and no more than £16m of gross assets afterwards),
+- The company must have no more than £30m of gross assets before any investment is made and no more than £35m of gross assets afterwards.
+The limits before April 2026 were £15m and £16m respectively.

-- the shares issued must be new fully paid-up ordinary shares subscribed for in cash and which must not carry any preferential rights on a winding up or redemption,
+- The shares issued must be new, fully paid-up ordinary shares subscribed for in cash, and must not carry any preferential rights on a winding up or redemption.

-- if the company is the parent of a corporate group, it must own at least 50 per cent of any subsidiary and the group must be a trading group (if the trade is carried on by a subsidiary then the minimum ownership threshold increases to 90 per cent),
+- If the company is the parent of a corporate group, it must own at least 50% of any subsidiary and the group must be a trading group.
+If the trade is carried on by a subsidiary, then the minimum ownership threshold increases to 90%.

-- the company cannot raise more than £5m under EIS (or any other corporate venturing scheme such as SEIS (see below) or Venture Capital Trusts) over a 12 month period, unless the business is "knowledge intensive" in which case the annual limit is £10m, and
+- The company cannot raise more than £10m under EIS, or any other corporate venturing scheme such as SEIS (see below) or Venture Capital Trusts, over a 12-month period, unless the business is knowledge-intensive, in which case the annual limit is £20m.
+The limits before April 2026 were £5m and £10m respectively.

-- the maximum stake that can be held in the company is 30 per cent,
+- The maximum stake that can be held in the company is 30%.

-- the investor cannot invest more than £1m in EIS companies annually (£2m for knowledge intensive companies).
+- The investor cannot invest more than £1m in EIS companies annually, or £2m for knowledge-intensive companies.

 SEIS

-- provided the investment is held for at least three years investors may deduct an amount equal to 50 per cent of the sum invested from their total UK income tax liability (up to an annual investment limit of £100,000),
+- Provided the investment is held for at least three years, investors may deduct an amount equal to 50% of the sum invested from their total UK income tax liability, up to an annual investment limit of £200,000.

-- if income tax relief is secured, any subsequent capital gain on the disposal of the business is exempt from capital gains tax,
+- If income tax relief is secured, any subsequent capital gain on the disposal of the business is exempt from CGT.

-- if the business is sold at a loss, relief is given for any allowable losses (less any income tax relief secured) against either income or chargeable gains tax, and
+- If the business is sold at a loss, relief is given for any allowable losses, less any income tax relief secured, against either income or chargeable gains tax.

-- 50 per cent of the capital gains tax otherwise due on the disposal of any asset may be exempt from tax if the gains are reinvested in SEIS shares.
+- 50% of the CGT otherwise due on the disposal of any asset may be exempt from tax if the gains are reinvested in SEIS shares, provided the shares are held for three years.

 SEIS has similar features to EIS, and so many of the requirements are the same or similar.
 The key conditions for SEIS that differ from the EIS regime are as follows:

-- immediately before the investment the total value of the company's assets must not exceed £200,000,
+- Immediately before the investment, the total value of the company's assets must not exceed £350,000.

-- at the time of the investment the business must have fewer than 25 full time equivalent employees,
+- At the time of the investment, the business must have fewer than 25 full-time employees.

-- the business cannot have raised more than £150,000 under the SEIS in the three years before the investment, and
+- The business cannot have raised more than £250,000 under the SEIS in the three years before the investment.

 Timing and process

-It is possible for a company to seek advance assurance from HMRC that qualification with the conditions is met which provides comfort to companies and investors alike.
-This can be particularly useful if for example there is some doubt about whether the company’s business is a qualifying trade.
+It is possible for a company to seek advance assurance from HMRC that the qualification conditions are met, which provides comfort to companies and investors alike.
+This can be particularly useful if, for example, there is some doubt about whether the company’s business is a qualifying trade.

 Pitfalls to watch